casper-astro/tutorials_devel/docs/tutorials/rfsoc/readme.md

-Before starting with the tutorials and reviewing the available platforms, the following is a brief introduction and overview of the RFSoC architecture and its capabilties.
+Before starting with the tutorials and reviewing the available platforms, the following is a brief introduction and overview of the RFSoC architecture and its capabilities.
 The primary source of the information presented here is Xilinx documentation and data sheets pertaining to the [Zynq UltraScale+ RFSoC][xilinx-rfsoc].
 Please reference those materials ([PG269][pg269], [DS889][ds889], and [DS926][ds926]) for more details as this is a rehashing of